SEO Basics: How to optimize your content to increase your traffic

 Having this background knowledge is incredibly important, but the stars of the show, or the diamond of the season, are the keywords.

 Looking to improve your website's copy today?
-Grab my SEO copywriting guide to boost your site's visibility, get more traffic and a higher conversion rate (that's right, MORE SALES).
+Grab my SEO copywriting guide to boost your site's visibility and get more traffic and a higher conversion rate (that's right, MORE SALES).

 Are you an introvert who's looking to create more income from home that doesn't require you to expend any more of your precious energy than you already have to dish out at work?
 Grab my guide on how to start a digital marketing business selling digital products!